While not really a part of the MIME library, it is convenient to

 say.)

-These functions convert between five formats: A date string, an Emacs time structure, a decoded time list, a second number, and a day number.
+These functions convert between five formats: A date string, a Lisp timestamp, a decoded time list, a second number, and a day number.

 Here's a bunch of time/date/second/day examples: